csh970605/csh970605.github.io/_posts/2023-04-16-Stacked_Autoencoder.md

 ---

 # What is Stacked Autoencoder?
-Stacked autoencoder is like an autoencoder plus another hidden layer.
-That is, there's two-step encoding and one-step encoding.
+A Stacked Autoencoder is like an [autoencoder](https://csh970605.github.io/posts/Auto_Encoder/) with an additional hidden layer.
+That is, it involves two-step encoding and one-step decoding.
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232393632-81fb987e-61dc-4b8a-9019-12049d473bee.png" width=600>
 </center>